GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 usersvc-2016583945-pzq2x     1/1   Running  0         3m
 ```

-and we should be able to see `curl` getting routed to multiple hosts.
+and you should be able to verify that `curl` requests get routed to multiple hosts.
 Try

 ```
 curl $ENVOY_URL/user/health
 ```

 multiple times, and look at the returned `hostname` element.
-We should see it cycling across our three `usersvc` nodes.
+It should cycle across the three `usersvc` nodes.

-But... it’s not.
+But... it doesn't.
 What’s going on here?

-Remember that we’re running Envoy in `strict_dns` mode, so a good first check would be to look at the DNS.
+Remember that the edge Envoy is running in `strict_dns` mode, so a good first check would be to look at the DNS.
 The easy way to do this is to run `nslookup` from inside the cluster, say on one of the `usersvc` pods:

 ```
 kubectl exec usersvc-2016583945-h7hqz /usr/bin/nslookup usersvc